Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 32 - SQL/32.04 SQL Commands DELETE/README.md

 Through this process, you have seen how Structured Query Language (SQL) allows us to Create, Read, Update, and Delete data from our tables.

+## Key Takeaways

+- The DELETE statement in SQL is used to remove records from a table based on specified conditions.
+- Always include a WHERE clause in DELETE statements to avoid deleting all records unintentionally.
+- Using unique identifiers such as an id in the WHERE clause is a safer practice when deleting specific records.
+- DELETE completes the CRUD operations by allowing data removal alongside Create, Read, and Update.